OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

         top = Problem()
         root = top.root = Group()

-An instance of an OpenMDAO `Problem` is always the top object for running an model.
+An instance of an OpenMDAO `Problem` is always the top object for running a model.
 Each `Problem` in OpenMDAO must contain a root `Group`.
 A `Group` is a `System` that contains other `Components` or `Groups`.